UniversalGUI/UGUI/README.md

  * Working in GUI libraries for this **one** specific language?
  * Fixing bugs?
  * Do you take the time to implement new features knowing it will mean you'll have to redesign the GUI?
- * Give up and work on a different project, open source it and let someone else update it if they care...
+ * Give up and work on a different project, but ya know, open source it and let someone else update it if they care...
  * Not even bother and just create a command line version, maybe a GUI will be made by *someone else* with the same or better experience with this specific language and its GUI libraries.

 I don't like these options, I see a lot of problems here.